shramkoartem/shramkoartem.github.io/_posts/2019-08-26-multi-objective-feature-selection-in-credit-scoring.md

 The proposed algorithm uses a [Pareto-based approach](https://en.wikipedia.org/wiki/Pareto_efficiency) for optimizing multiple objectives simultaneously.

+The algorithm is a [wrapper feature selection approach](https://sebastianraschka.com/faq/docs/feature_sele_categories.html), meaning that the optimal subset is chosen based on the model performance.
 The optimization part is based on a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm).
 The main idea is can be presented as follows:
-1. Generate $ n $ random subsets.
+1. Generate *n* random subsets.
 Together they form a so called *population*

 2. Train the model on each of the subsets (*individuals*) in the population and evaluate respective performance.
-3. Rank the individuals based on their performance and take top *m*, $ m < n $
+3. Rank the individuals based on their performance and take top *m*, *m < n*

 4. Perform crossover operation.
 Basically this step means that you randomly select a pair of subsets and "make babies", i.e. produce new subsets, that inherit included features from their parents.
 Usually an individual is represented as a binary string, its length equals the number of features in the dataset.
 1 = feature is included.
 Thus the baby string is formed by inheriting 1 or 0 for each feature from its parents with equal probability.

 5. Combine baby set with parents set to produce new *generation*

 6. What we want to achieve by repeating steps 1 through 5 is *convergence*, meaning that we expect to discover some pattern in genes, where better performing subsets are more likely to include some certain features and leave out some others.

 7. In the end, you obtain a set of best performing subsets.

-I have written an adaptation in R of Non-Dominated Sorting Genetic Algorithm - III, presented by K. Deb in 2013.
+For this thesis I have written an adaptation in R of Non-Dominated Sorting Genetic Algorithm - III, presented by K. Deb in 2013.
 You can find all the details regarding the algorithm in the original [paper](https://www.egr.msu.edu/~kdeb/papers/k2012009.pdf).

+Credit Scoring is a classical use case for supervised Machine Learning.
+It is a binary classification problem, and since there is a word *classification* in the setup and its 2019 on the calendar, not hard to guess that I've used [XGBoost](https://xgboost.readthedocs.io/en/latest/).

+### Objectives